ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs;

-In closed position, step side and forward L with left side lead to cause woman to open out (woman turn RF up to 1/2 and step back R).
+In closed position, step side and forward L with left side lead to cause woman to open out (woman swivel RF up to 1/2 and step back R).
 In this first step, there is some of the feel of lunging apart.
 If you began facing wall, both are now facing wallish — probably man reverse and wall and woman line and wall.
-On the second beat, recover R with right side lead (woman recover L and turn LF to face man).
+On the second beat, recover R with right side lead (woman recover L and swivel LF to face man).
 On the slow count (better, a slow/& count), close L with slight left side lead and right side stretch (woman side R and then sharp RF swivel on that right foot drawing L to R and touch), -; In Te Quiero "I Love You" by the Matthews, there is an open break to a full natural top;;;; basic;; closed hip twist; fan; hockey stick;;

 Advanced Hip Twist